Record-Setting Gateway 2 Approval

 Rather than treating Gateway 2 as a late-stage approval hurdle, we design every HRB as if it is under regulator review from the outset.
 This means:

-Fire strategy embedded at concept stage
+Fire strategy embedded at the concept stage

 Regulated details developed early